 Loans are funds which are borrowed and must be repaid with interest, along with any associated fees.

 If Federal Work-Study eligibility is listed on your financial aid award, you can apply for an approved Federal Work-Study job, most of which are on campus.
 Students are paid every two weeks for the hours they worked and can earn from $800 to $3,500 per year.

 Grants and scholarships are types of financial aid that do not have to repaid.
-Sources for grants and scholarships include federal and state governments, the university, your academic department or professional school, community and civic groups, and private industry.
-Grants are need-based, awarded to U.S. citizens and eligible non-citizens on the basis of student and parent assets and income.
-Scholarships are merit-based, awarded to students with special achievements, distinctions, or other qualifications.
+Sources include federal and state governments, the university, your specific academic department, community and civic groups, and private industry.
+Grants are need-based, while scholarships are merit-based.

-For more detailed information on applying for need-based grants, loans, and federal work-study, click here.
+For information on applying for other USC scholarships, please click here.